Sumatra Travel Advice

 Restaurant food varies widely.
 However it’s always free of pork, because most people in Bukit Lawang are Muslim.
 But there’s a big choice of western and Asian food around your guesthouse.
 Our favourite (and clean) spots for delicious food around our EcoTravel Cottages are (walking distance 1 min to 5 min): Waterstone: professionally run restaurant offering a small but well selected, excellent menu of Indonesian cuisine.
 We can also recommend Chicken Rendang and Chicken Semur.
 How to get there?
 From EcoTravel Cottages walk downstream along the river for about 5 minutes, the restaurant is on your left from the walking path.
 Eriono Artshop & Restaurant: Indonesian, Balinese and Italian cuisine, run by a young local couple.
 Recommendations: Vegetable Curry, Sambal Terong, Spaghetti with Tomato Sauce.
 How to get there?
 From EcoTravel Cottages walk down river for about 5 minutes, restaurant is on your right from the Walkingway, opposite Lawang Inn.
 Lawang Inn: Professionally run restaurant with moderate prices offering a fusion of Indonesian and European cuisine.
 We can recommend any Curry, but there is also a big breakfast menu as well s freshly baked bread.
 How to get there?
 From EcoTravel Cottages walk down river for about 5 minutes, the restaurant is on your left from the Walkingway.
 Garden Inn: Cosy and clean backpacker restaurant offering traveller’s cuisine.
 Recommendation: Chicken Barbeque.
 How to get there?
 Walk up river from the EcoTravel Cottages for about 1 minute, along the Walkingway to your right (after Riverside Guesthouse)

-Currently our maximum group size for jungle treks and transports is up to 8 persons.
+Currently our maximum group size for jungle treks is up to 7 persons.
 Especially in low season you may sometimes be on your own.
+The maximum group size for tours around Bukit Lawang and for transportation is 8 persons.

 The official price list for jungle trekking in Gunung Leuser National Park issued by the Indonesian Tourist Guides Association is based on a minimum group size of 3 people and includes the park entrance permit/camera tax of 150.000 IDR/pax.
 But our EcoTravel prices are based on a minimum group size of 2 persons only for most of our popular trekking tours (except Bufferzone Trek and Observation Treks).
 There are no additional costs, even if no other guests join your group.
 Along with our exceptionally delicious food we provide double tents, sleeping bags, pillows, mattresses, mosquito nets, safety jackets and helmets for children.
 These features make trekking safer and more comfortable for EcoTravel guests.
 But our team has to use official camp sites and the usual “jungle toilets” in the national park.
 As opposed to some others our team follows the official rules of the national park office and pays the required entrance permit to the national park for each guest.
 For reasons of transparency we list the national park permit separately from our trekking fees.
 By adding both figures they sum up to the official standard charge per person.
 Before you start trekking, your permit is handed out to you.
 But please note that some tour operators or guides do not follow the rules of the national park, do not pay permits for their guests, neither do they register them.
 Each traveller in Bukit Lawang is supposed to hold a permit before they start trekking (DIN A6 format, 4-colour, with registration number!).